jhusak/USBAspWindowsInstall/README.md

 ### Congratulations!

-Your USBJoy firmware has just been updated!
+Your USBJoy (or USBAsp device) firmware has just been updated!

 You may unplug USBJoy and replug it with no keys pressed.